bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 ## Identify the Misconceptions

-Choose one wrong answer and write in the Etherpad what misconception is associated with that wrong answer.
+Choose one wrong answer and write down what misconception is associated with that wrong answer.
-This discussion should take about 5 minutes.

 :::::::::::::::  solution